wavemaker/docs/learn/on-premise/upgrade/upgrade-with-non-root-execution.md

 For external no new prerequisites required please follow old steps it self
 :::

-#### Once this is done switch to your not root user where you can  execute the WaveMaker installer for fresh setup/patch
+#### Once this is done switch to your not root user where you can  execute the WaveMaker Upgrade for fresh setup/patch